 Andrea Sneiderman denied having an affair with Neuman, despite testimony from multiple sources that the two had shared a hotel room together in Colorado and kissed and danced at a bar in Greenville, S.C.

 She also testified during the trial that she received notice of her husband's death by an emergency room doctor at Atlanta Medical Center.

 Later in the trial, her friend and also her father-in-law Don Sneiderman said that Andrea Sneiderman called them and told them Russell Sneiderman had been shot before she arrived at the hospital.

-Andrea Sneiderman was banished from watching the trial after it was established she talked to a witness.
+Andrea Sneiderman after it was established she talked to a witness.